-Accordingly, the Information must be read and interpreted with reference to the Guidelines, summarised in the Non-Financial Performance Statement and available on request from the Company's headquarters.
+Accordingly, the Information must be read and interpreted with reference to the Guidelines, summarised in the Statement and available on request from the entity's headquarters.

-Limits inherent in the preparation of the Information
+Limits inherent in the preparation of the information relating to the Statement

 The Information may be subject to uncertainty inherent to the state of scientific and economic knowledge and the quality of external data used.
-Some data is sensitive to the choice of methodology and the assumptions and/or estimates used for its preparation and presented in the Non-Financial Performance Statement.
+Some information is sensitive to the choice of methodology and the assumptions or estimates used for its preparation and presented in the Statement.

-Responsibility of the Company
+Responsibility of the entity

-The Company is responsible for:
+The Board of Directors is responsible for:

-- selecting or determining the appropriate criteria and procedures for the drafting of the Guidelines; - preparing Information in accordance with the Guidelines; - implementing such internal control as it determines is necessary to enable the preparation of Information that is free from material misstatement, whether due to fraud or error.
+- selecting or determining the appropriate criteria for the preparation of the Information; - preparing a Statement pursuant to legal and regulatory provisions, including a presentation of the business model, a description of the main non-financial risks, a presentation of the policies implemented with respect to these risks as well as the outcomes of these policies, including key performance indicators and the information set-out in Article 8 of Regulation (EU) 2020/852 (Green taxonomy); - implementing such internal control as it determines is necessary to enable the preparation of Information that is free from material misstatement, whether due to fraud or error.